 These points are important to many fans of the system.
 Steve Jackson—the man and his company—were promising to bring premium production to their already premium content.
 If the fans were to be enticed to come over to the new system—as opposed to using the 3rd edition with whatever house rules they had developed over the years—they needed:

 - Support: this meant releasing books for the new system, in the new premium format, to replace the extensive libraries most hard-core fans had acquired over the years.
 They needed to rebuild their library.

 - Something Extra: this meant something to make the switch worthwhile.

 An aggressive release schedule handled #1; premium books were unusual for Steve Jackson Games.
 It seemed to be an enticing carrot that could bring the old-guard over.

 The first signs of cracks in the plan took place before month's end.
 On 26 March, ten days after the official announcement, a contest for designing the GURPS Basic Set covers was begun.
-The so-called gorgeous artwork was almost universally regarded as anything but gorgeous.
+The original so-called gorgeous artwork was almost universally regarded as anything but gorgeous.
 Since this is entirely an aesthetic issue, the good folks at Steve Jackson Games took this is stride and asked their fan base: can you do better?
 The answer was yes.
-The finalists in the contest (and the original designs) are still available for viewing.
-[Update 2015-01-15: the covers are no longer posted on Steve Jackson Games' website] The first hurdle was cleared with ease.
+For a while, the finalists in the contest (and the original designs) were available for viewing.
+Unfortunately, this is no longer the case.
+The first hurdle was cleared with ease.